This post may contain affiliate links. Read our disclosure policy.

 Ingredients

-• 2.5 lbs yukon gold potatoes washed, peeled, and quartered
+• 2.5 lbs yukon gold potatoes washed and peeled

 • 1-2 teaspoons kosher salt plus more for boiling potatoes

-• 2/3 cup milk plus more as needed
+• 2/3 cup whole milk plus more as needed

 • 1/4 cup unsalted butter cubed